Charleo85/SIS-Rebuild/README.md

 		- Use the same url as GET to reach for a particular instance
 		- The "id" field in the POST data must match the id in the url
 		- All required fields must be filled out
-		- If all requirements are satisfied, a json is returned with updated instance info
+		- If all requirements are satisfied, a json is returned with updated info and `status_code = 201`
-		- If one or more requirements fail, a json is returned with "ok" = false
+		- If one or more requirements fail, a json is returned with `status_code = 400` (bad request)

 	- Creating a new instance:

 		- Use url "/{{ model_name_lower_case }}/create/"
 		- The "id" must not match an existing instance
 		- All required fields must be filled out
-		- If all requirements are satisfied, a json is returned with the new instance info
+		- If all requirements are satisfied, a json is returned with new instance info and `status_code = 202`
-		- If one or more requirements fail, a json is returned with "ok" = false
+		- If one or more requirements fail, a json is returned with `status_code = 400` (bad request)

 	- **All POST requests should use form-encoded data**